Questions regarding the Fall Recreation Program? We're happy to help!

 What is the Recreation NYSA League?

-NYSA (Novato Youth Soccer Association) runs an in-house recreational soccer league from grade level kindergarten through fourth grade.
+NYSA (Novato Youth Soccer Association) runs an in-house recreational soccer league from grade level Pre-K through fourth grade.
 Our recreation soccer teams are formed through a “guided” blind draft process that evenly distributes registered players based on school, address and rating.
 The goal of recreational soccer is evenly balanced teams in terms of competitive ability.
 Players of mixed skill and ability will be placed on all teams.
 Recreational team coaches are in most cases volunteer parents i.e. they are not paid.
 Our club provides very introductory-level coach training for all Recreation coaches, but in most cases, our Rec coaches are not officially trained and are great, outstanding volunteers in our community more than they are soccer enthusiasts.
 All games and practices are held in Novato.

 What is MISA?
 Is it the same as Recreation soccer?